 -

 Simplify Complex Expressions: Use the associative property to simplify complex expressions.
 By strategically regrouping terms, you can often make calculations easier and reduce the risk of errors.
-For example, in the expression 7 + 5 + 3, you might find it easier to add 5 and 3 first, then add the result to 7.
+As an example, in the expression 7 + 5 + 3, you might find it easier to add 5 and 3 first, then add the result to 7.

 -